Communion - Our Daily "Bread"

 But of the sin, from sin having been caused to come to completion – Sin produces sicknesses and illnesses which eventually lead to death.
 That is how I believe sin produces death; i.e., “the rations (Gk. opsōnia) of sin is death” (Rom.
 6:23).
 Please notice apostle Paul’s careful selection of the word opsōnia, meaning a soldier’s food ration, to make his point metaphorically that as we sin we are “eating” death into ourselves.
 This is the opposite of “eating” God’s Word, the words of life (John 6:63).

 This is why God sent his Word and is healing (imperfect tense) us (Ps.
 107:20)!
-God our heavenly Father has already sent his Word, and it is his Word which is healing us, now! his Words of life have already been given (1 John 1:1-3).
+God our heavenly Father has already sent his Word, and it is his Word which is healing us, now!
+His words of life have already been given (1 John 1:1-3).
 It’s God’s Word in our hearts and minds which heals us (John 6:63) when we believe it.
 Here’s a little more out of Psalm 103 which states King David’s belief of God’s desire to heal us.

 Please turn your Bible back to Psalm 103.